Martin's audio & video problem-solving page

 could simply lift the volume to the right level.
 It might bring up some

-electonic noise with it, but you might be able to reduce that with
+electronic noise with it, but you might be able to reduce that with

 software noise filtering and EQ.